Cnidium (She Chuang Zi)

 1/5 Evidence Score

-Fruit of Cnidium monnieri (She Chuang Zi, 蛇床子, Apiaceae) — used in TCM for >2,000 years for skin disorders, libido, bone health.
-Active compound OSTHOLE (7-methoxy-8-(3-methyl-2-butenyl) coumarin, ~1-2% of fruit) shows promising preclinical effects on osteoporosis (Wnt/β-catenin + BMP-2 signaling per Wu 2022 PMC9397480 osteoporotic rat meta-analysis) and theoretical PDE5 inhibition.
-Also contains imperatorin, bergapten, isopimpinellin, xanthotoxin (FUROCOUMARINS — phototoxic).
-Almost ALL evidence preclinical (cells, rats); rigorous human RCTs LACKING.
-Topical TCM use for eczema/scabies/candidiasis.
-CONTRAINDICATIONS: pregnancy, photosensitizing medications, sun exposure with high doses.
+Fruit of Cnidium monnieri (She Chuang Zi, 蛇床子, Apiaceae), used in TCM for over 2,000 years for skin disorders, libido, and bone health.
+The active compound osthole (7-methoxy-8-(3-methyl-2-butenyl) coumarin, ~1-2% of fruit) shows promising preclinical effects on osteoporosis (Wnt/β-catenin + BMP-2 signaling) and theoretical PDE5 inhibition.
+Also contains imperatorin, bergapten, isopimpinellin, and xanthotoxin (furocoumarins, which are phototoxic).
+Almost all evidence is preclinical (cells, rats); rigorous human RCTs are lacking.
+Topical TCM use for eczema, scabies, and candidiasis.
+Contraindications: pregnancy, photosensitizing medications, and sun exposure with high doses.

 Benefits